top of page

 Immunoregulatory drug delivery technologies

 Degradable materials form the basis to many implantable medical devices, including sutures, support meshes, and coatings.
-We are interested in precision tunability through material design, balanced with immune-regulatory functionality.
+We are interested in precision tunability through material design, balanced with immune-regulatory functionality that incorporates small molecule regulatory metabolites as structural building blocks in polyester backbones.

 • LinkedIn